dart-lang/language/working/4200-metaobjects/feature-specification.md

 derived from `parms` in the same way as in the previous case.

 ### Dynamic Semantics

+It is allowed, but not required, for every metaobject to be constant if possible. *Hence, programs should not depend on the identity of metaobjects.*

 When invoked on an object whose run-time type is `C<T1 ..
 Tk>`, in the case where `C` has a `static implements` or `static extends` clause, the